Seekatar/seekatar.github.io/_posts/2024-08-11-deploy-template-repository.md

 resources:
   pipelines:
   - pipeline: build_pipeline  # a name for accessing the build pipeline, such as runID below
-    # 👇 different for the the templated deploy to trigger off templated build
+    # 👇 different for the templated deploy to trigger off templated build
     source: build_templated_sample-api  # MUST match the AzDO build pipeline name
     trigger:
       branches: